 Reducing Childhood Lead Poisoning in Immigrant Communities from Imported Makeup

 We’ve seen an increase in lead poisoning among immigrant children in our region from use of lead containing imported makeup.
 In response, the Western States PEHSU has developed a set of fact sheets on the risks of using these makeup products on children.
-They are available in six languages.
+They are available in seven languages.
 Each has an English version on the back, and is tailored to the relevant language speakers.
 If you are interested in using these fact sheets in your work with children, there is a space where you can add your logo and contact information.
 Please contact us for more information.

 Imported makeup containing lead is called many names, including surma, kohl, ranja, kajal, or al-kahal.
 People have used these products for a long time.
 Most of these products that come from Asia, Africa, and the Middle East contain lead.
 Now we know it is dangerous.

 Children across the United States have been poisoned from them.
 Lead can poison the brain and make it hard for children to learn, pay attention, and behave.